fibasile/fabricademy-machinable-rules/gitbook/os_circular_fashion.md

 ## Circular Open Source Fashion

-None
 ### Learning outcomes

 * References and Concept development
 * Design: sketches, prototypes, material choices, tests, 2D vector design software
 * Fabrication: laser cutting, workflow, assemblying, material used and leftovers
-* Documentation: Anyone can go through the process and understand it
+* Documentation: Anyone can go through the workflow, understand it and reproduce it
 * Final outcome: Is the project assembled, functioning and complete
 * Originality - Aesthetics: Has the design been thought through and elaborated

 ### Student checklist

+* Include some inspiration: research on artists or projects that work with modules and zero waste systems
-* Design and prototype with paper and scissors modular configurations and locking connections.
-Document the paper prototypes
+* Document, Design and prototype with paper and scissors modular configurations and interlocking connections
+* Document, Design and prototype digitally your modular configurations and interlocking connections in 2D
-* Run tests of laser cutting of your designs in fabric and document the parameters for the chosen fabric.
+* Document the process of testing and laser cutting your designs, including the machine settings, material type and thickness
-* Design and Document the process.
 * Laser cut the modules.
-Create a modular or seamless garment, showing that the connection is well-designed and holds the pull/stretch of a garment.
-Document the assembly process and tests.
+Create a modular or seamless garment, showing that the connection is well-designed and holds the pull/stretch.
+Document the assembly process and tests
-* Upload the open source file in pdf, in correct scale with 1-5 pictures at (https://oscircularfashion.com) (preferably in white background)
+* Upload the fabrication file at (https://oscircularfashion.com).
+The file should be in pdf format, in correct scale accompanied by 1-5 pictures(preferably in white background)
 * Submit some of the modules to the analog or digital material library of the lab.
-Recommended size 20cm *20cm. (extra credit)
+(Recommended size 20cm x 20cm) (extra credit)

 ## FAQ